Commencement Parking and Transportation Information

 If You Already Have a UCSC Permit

-A, B, and non-resident R permit holders attending Commencement ceremonies will be directed to park in the lots designated for those individual events.
-Parking is strictly controlled throughout the weekend; please follow University Police and/or Event Parking staff signals adn
+A, B, C, and non-resident R permit holders attending Commencement ceremonies will be directed to park in the lots designated for those individual events.
+Parking is strictly controlled throughout the weekend; please follow University Police and/or Event Parking staff signals and park where directed.

 When You Leave